-Q. Why is Frank Wilson former CEO of Quintis involved with the Co-op ?
+Q. What role does Frank Wilson, former CEO of Quintis, have with the Co-op ?

 Q .
 Why did Frank resign from Quintis and what role did he play in the events at Quintis after he resigned?